 - 1. Performs the functions of the President should the President be unable to do so (Bylaw 2.3.2). - 2.
-Appoints committee chairs, including the chair of the Publications Board and the Technology Committee (Bylaw 3.3.1). - 3.
+Appoints committee chairs, excluding the chair of the Publications Board (Bylaw 3.3.1). - 3.
 Appoints committee members and charges committees (Bylaw 3.3.4) - 4.
 Publishes a list of committee members and charges for committees (Bylaw 3.3.4). - 5.
 Encourages members to serve on committees (Bylaw 3.3.3). - 6.
 Maintains and updates a record of committee assignments to help track ABC member participation in committee activities.